simepavlic/my-portfolio/content/projects/Websites/index.md

 ## Web Development Projects

-I've have designed and developed a variety of websites that helped my brother and me start a few local businesses.
+I have designed and developed a variety of websites that helped my brother and me start a few local businesses.
 Here are some noteworthy examples:

-- **[Uredno.eu](https://uredno.eu/)**: A dedicated platform designed to simplify the process of ordering cleaning services in Zagreb, Croatia.
+- **[Uredno.eu](https://uredno.eu/)**: A dedicated platform designed to simplify the process of hiring cleaning services in Zagreb, Croatia.
 This site features a clean and intuitive interface that allows users to swiftly navigate and schedule services.

-- **[Belcanto.hr](https://belcanto.hr/)**: This website serves as a seamless online booking platform for musicians catering to a variety of events including weddings, funerals, and more.
+- **[Belcanto.hr](https://belcanto.hr/)**: This website serves as a seamless online booking platform to hire musicians for a variety of events such as weddings and funerals.

 - **[Transferi.eu](https://transferi.eu/)**: A website designed for the easy booking of comfortable car transfers within Croatia.